Colin Markison

-Colin Francis Markison (born August 6, 1992) is an American professional ice hockey player who is currently playing for the Texas Stars in the American Hockey League (AHL) on loan from fellow club, the Chicago Wolves.
+Colin Francis Markison (born August 6, 1992) is an American former professional ice hockey player.
 He played four seasons of NCAA Division 1 ice hockey with the Vermont Catamounts before signing with the Bridgeport Sound Tigers.
+He also played for the Texas Stars.

 Early life

 Markison was born on August 6, 1992, to parents Brian and Joan Markison in Princeton, New Jersey.
 His siblings Adrienne, Benjamin, and Devin are also athletes in tennis and lacrosse respectively.
 His oldest sister Adrienne captained the Quinnipiac University women's tennis team in 2011, while Benjamin played lacrosse at Susquehanna University and Devin at the University of North Carolina.
 Growing up, Markison played lacrosse with the True North Lacrosse Team under coach Chris Sanderson.

 Playing career

 Markison attended The Pennington School for his freshman and sophomore years before moving to Omaha, Nebraska for junior hockey.
 While at Pennington, Markison competed with the Jersey Hitmen in the Eastern Junior Hockey League and represented Team USA in the 2008 Under-17 Five Nations Tournament.
 He was named to the 2008 All-State Ice Hockey Second Team and selected by the Omaha Lancers of the United States Hockey League (USHL) during the 2008 USHL Futures Draft.
 His Ontario Hockey League (OHL) playing rights were taken by the Kitchener Rangers in the 2008 Priority Selection.
 Markison and the Jersey Hitmen qualified for the 2009 USA Hockey Tier III Junior A National Championship but fell to the New Hampshire Jr. Monarchs 3–2.
 Despite the loss, Markison was named Playoff Finals MVP.

 He played two seasons in the United States Hockey League from 2009 until 2011, during which he recorded 17 points in both seasons.
 In his first season with the Lancers, Markison committed to play NCAA Division 1 ice hockey with the Vermont Catamounts.